 When layered together, factors that may not provide strong enough security on their own become part of an innovative protection system that better defends against fraud.
-When biometrics are leveraged as part of MFA, customers and employees can experience the most secure form of authentication available for a modern digital identity management strategy.
+When biometrics are leveraged as part of MFA authentication methods, customers and employees can experience the most secure form of authentication available for a modern digital identity management strategy.

 As terms, multi-factor authentication and two-factor authentication are often used interchangeably.
 Simply put, 2FA is a subset of MFA, and while both offer more security than single-factor authentication, there are differences between the two.

 Two-factor authentication relies on only two types of authentication factors.
 Today, 2FA typically consists of a user entering a password and then being asked to enter a one-time password (OTP) – usually a four to eight-digit number – that has been sent via text or email to a user’s mobile phone.
 This does offer more security than a password alone, but as discussed above, fraudsters are finding ways to compromise emails and texts sent to mobile phones.